-As that graph shows, preference for a doctor is a major driver for those unlikely to go to a pharmacy.
+A preference for a doctor is a major driver for those unlikely to go to a pharmacy.
 Around two-thirds to three-quarters of those who said they are unlikely to use a pharmacy for the seven conditions said it was because they prefer seeing a doctor.
-15 This preference for a doctor also came up in interviews.
+This preference for a doctor also came up in interviews.